SOBotics/Rodgort/README.md

 A project created by the team in SOBotics ([Chat](https://chat.stackoverflow.com/rooms/111347/sobotics), [GitHub](https://github.com/SOBotics/)) designed to make managing burnination, synonym and merge requests easier on Stack Overflow.
 You can find the dashboard [here](https://rodgort.sobotics.org/), and the source code [here](https://gitlab.com/rjrudman/Rodgort).

-In short, it provides an insight into:
+In short, it:

-- Tags which were burnt that have re-appeared.
+- Shows tags which at one point had zero questions and later re-appeared.
 [All 'zombies' detected since the start of Rodgort](https://rodgort.sobotics.org/zombies?onlyAlive=false).
-- Requests for which the tracked tags have zero questions, but have not been marked `status-completed`.
+- Shows requests for which the tracked tags have zero questions, but have not been marked `status-completed`.
 [Example](https://rodgort.sobotics.org/requests?status=none&hasQuestions=no).
-- Remove the manual process of tracking burnination requests.
+- Removes the manual process of tracking burnination requests.
 [A filterable view of all requests found](https://rodgort.sobotics.org/requests).
-- Requests which were completed, but there are still questions found in the burnt tags.
+- Shows requests which were completed, but there are still questions found in the burnt tags.
 [Example](https://rodgort.sobotics.org/requests?status=status-completed&hasQuestions=yes).
-- Track the progress of burns, and review past burns.
+- Tracks the progress of burns and allows users to review past burns.
     - [Current burns](https://rodgort.sobotics.org/progress)
     - [The burn of 'ratio'](https://rodgort.sobotics.org/progress?metaQuestionId=277705)
     - [All burns tracked by Rodgort](https://rodgort.sobotics.org/tracked-burns)